 Psychology in Education Contexts.
 Three semester hours.
 A course designed for teacher education students to provide a thorough understanding of the dynamic relationship between cognition, learning, and development for school-aged children and adolescents.
 Formative and summative assessment and evaluation procedures will also be presented.
 This course is required as a part of the initial certification program in teacher education.

 PSY 502 - Theories of Personality

 Theories of Personality for Psychotherapy and for Psychological Counseling.
-Three semester hours.
-Three semester hours.
 This is a study of the historically influential personality theories as they relate to contemporary psychology